AndrewYang2024/AndrewYang2024.github.io/_posts/2020-12-24-Perverts-Guide-Monetary-Policy.md

+dsf

-{% maincolumn 'assets/img/a002.jpg'  'Pablo Picasso, 1909-10, *Figure dans un Fauteuil (Seated Nude, Femme nue assise)*, **oil** on canvas, 92.1 x 73 cm, Tate Modern, London' %}
+{% maincolumn 'assets/img/a002.jpg'  'Pablo Picasso, 1909-10, *Figure dans un Fauteuil (Seated Nude, Femme nue assise)*, oil on canvas, 92.1 x 73 cm, Tate Modern, London         d' %}

+sdf

 At its core is an exchange, wherein an experience whose pleasure is intrinsically linked to imagination and risk (of physical intimacy and emotional vulnerability) is traded for a replicable procedure with a predictable payoff.
 The essence of pornography is thus, bureaucracy.